What To See And Do In Albania In Winter

-The excellent winter sports facilities in and around Korçë are why Albania has been featured as one of the most affordable winter sports destinations in the world.
+The excellent winter sports facilities in and around Korçë are why Albania has been featured as one of the world’s most affordable winter sports destinations.

 Additionally, in the unlikely event that the weather doesn’t allow for outdoor activities, you could visit the National Museum of Medieval Art in Korçë, housing over 7,000 artistic and cultural artifacts.

 Situated in the far north of Albania, bordering Montenegro to the north and Theth National Park to the west, Valbonë (or Valbona) Valley National Park is another sensational destination for Albania winter trips.

 With its dramatic, barren summits, forested vales, glacial springs, and waterfalls, it’s a heavenly place for humans and animals.
 The park’s Gashi River is part of the multi-unit UNESCO Primeval Beech Forests World Heritage Site, which encompasses sites all over Europe.

 Besides floral diversity, Valbonë Valley is also home to lots of wildlife.
 This includes brown bears, lynx, chamois, grey wolves, wild goats, and countless bird species.
 Although you probably won’t see any of these iconic animals during winter in Albania, there’s still plenty to do in this epic national park.

 The Valbonë Valley offers world-class cross-country skiing and snowshoeing opportunities in the heart of the majestic Albanian Alps.
 There are also some excellent winter guesthouses in the area.
 It’s easily one of Albania’s best destinations for magnificent winter wonderland scenery.